-12.1 Recommended information to report
+7 12.1 Recommended information to report

-It is a key recommendation to report information about the assessment process and the GHG impacts resulting from the policy (including the information listed below).
-For guidance on providing information to stakeholders, refer to the ICAT Stakeholder Participation Guidance (Chapter 7).
+- 8 It is a key recommendation to report information about the assessment process and the GHG impacts - 9 resulting from the policy (including the information listed below68).
+Where two or more guidance - 10 documents are applied to the policy, the general information and policy description only need to be - 11 reported once.
+For guidance on providing information to stakeholders, refer to the ICAT Stakeholder - 12 Participation Guide (Chapter 7). - 13 General information - 14 The name of the policy assessed - 15 The person(s)/organization(s) that did the assessment - 16 The date of the assessment - Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments - 19 Chapter 2: Objectives of Assessing the GHG Impacts of Pricing Policies - The objective(s) and intended audience(s) of the assessment - 21 Chapter 3: Steps and Assessment Principles - Opportunities for stakeholders to participate in the assessment - 23 Chapter 5: Describing the Policy - A description of the policy, including the information in Table 5.1.

-General information

-- The name of the policy assessed - The person(s)/organisation(s) that did the assessment - The date of the assessment - Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments

-Chapter 2: Objectives of Assessing the GHG Impacts of Pricing Policies

-• The objective(s) and intended audience(s) of the assessment

-Chapter 3: Steps and Assessment Principles

-• Opportunities for stakeholders to participate in the assessment

-Chapter 5: Describing the Policy

-- A description of the policy, including the information in Table 5.1.
 Whether the assessment applies to an individual policy or a package of policies, and if a package is assessed, which policies are included in the package - Whether the assessment is ex-ante, ex-post, or a combination of ex-ante and ex-post

-&lt;sup>65 The list does not cover all chapters in this document because some chapters provide information or guidance not relevant to reporting.
+68 The list does not cover all chapters in this document because some chapters provide information or guidance not relevant to reporting.

-Chapter 6: Identifying Impacts: How Pricing Policies Reduce GHG Emissions

-- A list of all GHG impacts of the policy, using a causal chain, showing which impacts are included in the GHG assessment boundary - A list of potential GHG impacts that are excluded from the GHG assessment boundary with justification for their exclusion - The assessment period

-Chapter 7: Estimating Baseline Emissions

-- The approach followed for estimating base year emissions (Approach A, B or C) - A description of the baseline scenario projection based on expected developments in population and GDP - A list of influencing policies and actions, including the information in Table 12.1

-Table 12.1: Reporting on influencing policies and actions
+- 2 Chapter 6: Identifying Impacts: How Pricing Policies Reduce GHG Emissions - A list of all GHG impacts of the policy, using a causal chain, showing which impacts are included in the GHG assessment boundary - A list of potential GHG impacts that are excluded from the GHG assessment boundary with justification for their exclusion - 7 The assessment period - 8 Chapter 7: Estimating Baseline Emissions - The approach followed for estimating base year emissions (Approach A, B or C) - A description of the baseline scenario projection based on expected developments in population and GDP - A list of influencing policies and actions, including the information in Table 12.1 - 13 Table 12.1: Reporting on influencing policies and actions